SeelabFhdo/AjiL/README.md

 Generation Language (EGL)](https://eclipse.org/epsilon/).
 The generator is able to convert *.ajil model files to runnable microservices which rely on Spring Boot.

 ## Installation and Usage
-To use AjiL you need *Eclipse Modeling Editon* as IDE which directly includes the Epsilon and Sirius frameworks.
+We are currently working to provide a more convinient way to use AjiL, until then you need to run the editor and generator from your IDE.
+Therefore, to use AjiL you need *Eclipse Modeling Editon* as IDE which directly includes the Epsilon and Sirius frameworks.
 AjiL was developed with *Neon.1* but should also work with *Oxygen*.

 To use the tools you need to import the sources as individual eclipse modeling projects and generate the necessary EMF projects with the genmodel mechanism in the *ajil* project.
 Here you are also able to change the metamodel (ecore file) with the included emf notation (*ajil.emf*).